mdavis-xyz/mdavis.xyz/pages/lime/content.md

 > A businessman sells 1000 raffle tickets for $1 each, which gives him $1000.
 > He claims that the raffle prize is a large bull.
 >
-> A week after declaring a winner, he delivers the corpse of a dead bull to the winner's farm.
+> A week after declaring a winner, he delivers the worthless corpse of a dead bull to the winner's farm.
 >
 > The winner is aghast, because this is not the prize he was promised.
 > So the businessman politely refunds the winner's $1.